hdoer/berkdemir.github.io/_posts/2021-09-18-Hoek-Brown-Model.md

 title: Hoek Brown Model
 ---

+I have just published a new tool and this post will detail the methods that are being used in this tool.
+You can find this tool in https://berkdemir.github.io/HoekBrown/
 What it does: Performs Hoek-Brown analyses for rock and recommends additional parameters based on the inputs.

 # Theory